bdevel/recursive_case_indifferent_ostruct/README.md

 ### Case Matching
-Since the key matching is fuzzy, should there be two attributes with the same name but different case (`first-name` and `firstName`), the library will return first value that it finds, or for an assignment, will assign both attributes to the new value.
+Since the key matching is fuzzy, should there be two attributes with the same name but different case (`first-name` and `firstName`), the library will return first value that it finds.
+For an assignment it will assign all matching attributes to the new value.

 ### Default Case
 Should you assign an attribute to the hash that does not already exist